postgrespro/postgres_cluster/README.md

 *	**username** - user name, optional

-If user name not specified the session user name used.
+If user name is omitted the session user name used.
 To list jobs executed as another user allowed only to superuser.

 Return value is set of records of type `cron_job`.
-See type description in **SQL types** section.
+See the type description in **SQL types** section.

 ### schedule.get_active_jobs()

-Функция возвращает список всех задач, которые исполняются в данный момент.
-Может быть выполнена только пользователем с правами суперпользователя.

-Задачи возвращаются в виде набора записей типа `cron_job`. Описание типа вы можете найти в разделе **SQL типы**.
+Returns list of jobs being executed at that very moment.
+The function call allowed only to superuser.

+Return value is set of records of type `cron_job`.
+See the type description in **SQL types** section.

 ### schedule.get_log()

-Функция возвращает список всех выполненых задач.
-Может быть выполнена только пользователем с правами суперпользователя.

-Задачи возвращаются в виде набора записей типа `cron_job`. Описание типа вы можете найти в разделе **SQL типы**.
+Returns list of all completed jobs.
+The function call allowed only to superuser.

+Return value is set of records of type `cron_job`.
+See the type description in **SQL types** section.

 ### schedule.get_user_log(username text)

-Функция возвращает список всех выполненых задач, которые выполнялись с правами пользователя, переданного в аргументах.
+Returns list of completed jobs executed as user passed in arguments.

 Arguments:

-*	**username** - имя пользователя, опционально
+*	**username** - user name, optional

-Если не указано имя пользователя, то используется имя пользователя сессии.
-Чужие задачи может просматривать только суперпользователь.

-Задачи возвращаются в виде набора записей типа `cron_job`. Описание типа вы можете найти в разделе **SQL типы**.
+If username is omitted the session user name used.
+Jobs executed as another users are accessible only to superuser.

+Return value is set of records of type `cron_job`.
+See the type description in **SQL types** section.

 ### schedule.clean_log()

-Удаляет все записи о выполненных задачах. Может быть выполнена только с правами суперпользователя.

-Возвращает количество удаленных записей
+Delete all records with information about completed jobs.
+Can be called by superuser only.

+Returns the number of records deleted.